SAP-samples/btp-developer-guide-cap/documentation/auditlog/2-implement.md

    # Service

    ##
-   ### Get all properteis of all Customers will create Audit Log
+   ### Get all properties of all Customers will create Audit Log
    curl -X GET 'http://{{host}}/odata/v4/processor/Customers'
     --user 'a:' // change the username